OpenEnergyPlatform/open-MaStR/docs/dataset.md

 to csv files.

 For exported csv's additional available data is joined on basic unit data.
 For example: For biomass power plants one csv is exported consisting of the join of four database tables (unit data, chp data, permit data, eeg data).
+We regularly run the whole download and cleansing pipeline and upload the dataset as csv files at [zenodo](https://doi.org/10.5281/zenodo.6807425).